 A DHCPv6 network would not be much without a subnet of addresses that is to be handed out to customers dynamically.
 After creating a Shared Network, the next step is to add a dynamic subnet via the Dynamic Subnet sub menu (figure 9.4).
 All that is required here is to choose the Shared Network that the subnet should belong to and a subnet declaration and the router address in that subnet.
-Optionally, a prefix delegation may be specified here.
-The DHCPatriot system will take care of the rest allocating ranges etc. It is recommended that the subnet have a 64 bit prefix length and that the delegated prefix (Delegation Size on the form) be of 48 bit length, although any values will work.
+It is recommended that the subnet have a 64 bit prefix length although any value will work here.
 Press commit and you are done.